 If Surgery Becomes Necessary

 If the symptoms of your herniated disc can’t be resolved with nutrition and physical therapy, surgery may be necessary.
 This option should only be considered if your condition is severe.
 Though the procedure is minimally invasive and boasts a high success rate, the recovery process is long.
 Recovery can take up to six weeks and you may not return to full strength for up to one year.
 You will return to physical therapy during this time to work on strengthening your back muscles to further prevent herniated discs.

 Explainer video on the degeneration process and ways disc degenerate,

-Herniated discs can be treated naturally at home with nutrition, exercise, and therapy.
+Herniated discs can be treated naturally in the comfort of your home with proper nutrition, exercise, and therapy.
 Prevention is the best medicine and making sure that you learn to sit, bend, and lift properly can go a long way to making sure that you don’t develop new overuse or misuse injuries that can lead to additional herniated discs.